curl/everything-curl/usingcurl-ftp.md

 ## Authentication

-FTP is one of the protocols you normally don't access without a user name and password.
+FTP is one of the protocols you normally do not access without a user name and password.
 It just happens that for systems that allow "anonymous" FTP access you can login with pretty much any name and password you like.
 When curl is used on an FTP URL to do transfer without any given user name or password, it